BLoTz33/Python_Functions/README.md

 # Python_Functions
-Functions to Automate the Boring Stuff
+<h4>Automate the Boring Stuff and speed things up, with a slight loss of time up front.<h4>

+## Function Names and quick Description
+  - Nulls:  Checks each column of pandas dataframe for null values